Winter is coming.

 You Can Have Anything You Want (Just Not EVERYTHING You Want)

-Anyhoo, the sub-heading of this section is an expression I heard recently.
+The sub-heading of this section is an expression I heard recently on a personal finance podcast (my other slightly geeky interest).
 And since we all have confirmation bias, I have accepted it as the most profoundly relevant truth.

-All of which is a long way of saying that whilst we might want a winter cycling jacket to keep us dry and warm, whilst still being fitted, flexible and comfortable, the reality is that such a jacket does not exist.
+Bringing it back to winterwear, whilst we might want a winter cycling jacket to keep us dry and warm, as well as still being fitted, flexible and comfortable, the reality is that such a jacket does not exist.
 And the ones that get closest to achieving it are expensive.

 I’m by no means a fabric technologist, but I can appreciate that it’s pretty easy to make a garment that is waterproof (i.e. a glorified plastic bag) but a lot harder to make a jacket that is both waterproof and breathable.